CREATING A SAFE ENVIRONMENT

 - Parishes to provide information on how to refer concerns and allegations to Parishioners and public members using church premises.
-Parishes or mass centres should have Safeguarding posters displayed on the Parish notice board with the PSR name and the safeguarding diocesan email account.
+Parishes and parish centres should have Safeguarding posters displayed on the Parish notice board with the PSR name and the safeguarding diocesan email account.

-- PSRs to ACCESS the account AT LEAST ONCE A WEEK to ensure every request is responded to promptly.
+- PSRs must ACCESS their PSR RCDOW email account at least ONCE A WEEK to ensure every query is responded to promptly.

-- Safeguarding Corner to be created at the Parish by the Parish priest and PSR where all relevant Safeguarding information must be displayed, e.g. alpha cards, leaflets and newsletter.
-The public must also be informed about the online channels where these materials can be consulted.
-Leaflets can be downloaded and printed by searching your parish website, e.g. https://parish.rcdow.org.uk/paddington/safeguarding/
+- A Safeguarding Corner should be created in the Parish by the Parish priest and PSR where all relevant Safeguarding information must be displayed, e.g. helplines, posters and leaflets.
+The public must also be informed about sources and websites where these materials can be consulted.
+Leaflets can also be downloaded, printed, and shared on your RCDOW parish microsites.

-- The National Safeguarding Policy should be available and understood by everybody to encourage anyone with serious concern to raise them without fear of victimisation, subsequent discrimination or disadvantage. (please download the document Whistleblowing)
+- The National Safeguarding Policy should be available and understood by everybody to encourage anyone with serious concern to raise them without fear of victimization, subsequent discrimination or disadvantage. (please download the document on Whistleblowing)

 CHURCH PREMISES AND ACTIVITIES TO BE SECURE, ACCESSIBLE AND WELCOMING

-- Creating a safer environment - guidance: Risk Assessment (Page 5) - when planning a new activity or reviewing one that either takes place on or away from church premises, the safety and wellbeing of children, young people and adults at risk.
+- Creating a safer environment - guidance: Risk Assessment (see page 5) - when planning a new activity or reviewing one that either takes place on or away from church premises, the safety and wellbeing of children, young people and adults at risk.

-- Creating a safer environment - guidance: Supervision and Adult: Child Ratios (Page 8/9) - a general guide for minimum supervision ratios and factors to take into consideration.
+- Creating a safer environment - guidance: Supervision and Adult: Child Ratios (see page 8/9) - a general guide for minimum supervision ratios and factors to take into consideration.

-- Creating a safer environment - guidance: Photography and Filming (Page 31/35) - use of photography and filming must be followed, considering data protection requirements.
+- Creating a safer environment - guidance: Photography and Filming (see page 31/35) - use of photography and filming must be followed, considering data protection requirements.

-- Creating a safer environment - guidance: Use of Social Media (Page 26/30) - guidance on the appropriate use of personal social media accounts, phone numbers or email addresses to contact children and young people.
+- Creating a safer environment - guidance: Use of Social Media (see page 26/30) - guidance on the appropriate use of personal social media accounts, phone numbers or email addresses to contact children and young people.

-- Creating a safer environment - guidance: Live Streaming of the Mass (Page 36) - congregations should be told in advance (notice board and announcements) to address potential safeguarding issues.
+- Creating a safer environment - guidance: Live Streaming of the Mass (see page 36) - congregations should be told in advance (notice board and announcements) to address potential safeguarding issues.

 - Templates: Code of Conduct for Leaders and Helpers - scope of expectations that can be amended according to your Parish setting/activity.